-I love snacks, so I am always on a quest to create delicious dips for snacking.
+I am always on a quest to create delicious dips for snacking.
 This Goat Cheese, Beet and Roasted Parsnip with Herbs Dip is healthy, flavorful, and creamy.
 Grab some chips, veggies, or a fresh baguette and dig in!

 Fresh parsnip is an excellent source of Vitamin C, a water soluble vitamin that helps the body maintain healthy connective tissue, boost immunity, and protect against free radicals.
 Another fabulous health benefit of the parsnip is that it contains many B-complex vitamins, including folate (Vitamin B9).
 Drop the beet into the mix, and this dip is a powerhouse of folate nutrition!
 Red beets provide a significant amount of folate which contributes to a healthy nervous system and synthesis of red blood cells.
 Folate is also crucial for developing healthy tissues, such as those of a fetus, and rapidly regenerating cells.
 Pregnant women need a high amount of folate in their diet, so snacking on a beet and parsnip dip is a great way to give the body healthy nutrients during pregnancy.